parmes/parmes/solfec/user/simulation.rst

 .. topic:: CONTACT_EXCLUDE_SURFACES (solfec, surf1, surf2)

   This routine disables contact detection for a specific pair of surfaces.
-By default contact detection is enabled for all possible surface pairs. *Note:* must be invoked on all processors during a parallel run (do not use from within a callback).
+By default contact detection is enabled for all possible surface pairs.

   * solfec -- SOLFEC object